-At the time of application, Social Innovation Fund applicants must demonstrate the ability to meet 50 percent of their first year cash match requirement.
+At the time of application, Social Innovation Fund applicants must demonstrate the ability to meet 50 percent of their first year cash match requirement, as explained in the Other Submission Requirements section of this Notice.

 3. Other Requirements

 Requirements to be Compliant for Review